DVA-Project-Sp22/dva-project/README.md

 ## Directions

+Here are directions for recreating this project broken up by the various sections of the project starting with ETL and ending with the actual website.

 ### ETL

 The million song dataset is available as a [Amazon Public Dataset Snapshot](https://aws.amazon.com/datasets/million-song-dataset/).
 The instructions for how to download the dataset are on the [Million Song Dataset website](http://millionsongdataset.com/pages/getting-dataset/).